gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 text-wrap-width: 30; // 3.0 em
 text-line-spacing: -1.5; // -0.15 em
 ```
-If text-size increases on higher zoom levels, the other parameters must also be
+If text-size increases on higher zoom levels the other parameters also have
-adjusted:
+to be adjusted:
 ```
 text-size: 12;
 text-wrap-width: 36; // 3.0 em